John Legend: Philanthropy

-In 2016, Legend co-signed a letter to the United Nations Secretary-General Ban Ki-Moon calling for a more humane drug policy, along with people such as Richard Branson, Jane Fonda, and George Shultz.
+In 2016, Legend co-signed a letter to the United Nations Secretary-General Ban Ki-moon calling for a more humane drug policy, along with people such as Richard Branson, Jane Fonda, and George Shultz.
 The following year, Legend appeared on Salem State University's speaker series and was recognized by Voices Against Injustice (formerly known as the Salem Award Foundation for Human Rights and Social Justice) as the inaugural Salem Advocate for Social Justice.
 Also in 2017 Legend donated $500,000 to Springfield City School District to renovate an auditorium, which is named in his honor, within the Springfield Center of Innovation.
 He performed at the John Legend Theater on October 9, 2016.
 In 2018, he starred in an animated virtual-reality short film written and directed by Eric Darnell, titled Crow: The Legend, together with Oprah Winfrey, telling a Native American origin tale.
+He also sits on the advisory board & is a financial supporter of FUSE Corps, mitigating racial inequality and breaking down barriers which contribute to racism.

 Personal life

 Legend met model Chrissy Teigen in 2006 while filming the music video for his song "Stereo".
 They became engaged in December 2011 and were married on September 14, 2013, in Como, Italy.
 His 2013 song "All of Me" is dedicated to her.
-The couple has three children: a daughter born in April 2016, a son born in May 2018, and a daughter born in January 2023.
-Their children were all conceived via in vitro fertilization.
+The couple have four children: a daughter born in April 2016, a son born in May 2018, a daughter born in January 2023, and a son born in June 2023.
+Their first three children were all conceived via in vitro fertilization.
+The couple had their fourth child via surrogacy.

-In 2020, their third child, was lost at twenty weeks due to a pregnancy complication.
-The pregnancy loss was described by media as a late miscarriage; in 2022, Teigen clarified that the loss was "an abortion to save my life for a baby that had absolutely no chance."
+In 2020, the couple were expecting a third child, but Teigen lost the baby at twenty weeks due to a pregnancy complication.
+The pregnancy loss was described by media as a late miscarriage; in 2022, Teigen clarified that the loss was "an abortion to save my life for a baby that had absolutely no chance".

 On the PBS series Finding Your Roots, it was determined that Legend's genetic makeup is 64% African, 32% European, and 4% Native American.

+Legend endorsed Kamala Harris in the 2024 United States presidential election.